lawrennd/old_talks/_ml/includes/not-useful-model.md

 \notes{If the parameters are badly determined, then small fluctuations in the data set lead to larger fluctuations in prediction.
 One approach to this problem is to build models in which the parameters are well determined.
-For teh independence across data points case, this involves having many observations (large $\numData$) relative to the number of parameters (which often scales with $\dataDim$).
+For the independence across data points case, this involves having many observations (large $\numData$) relative to the number of parameters (which often scales with $\dataDim$).
 This motivates the issues of the large $\dataDim$ small $\numData$ domain, where the conditions are